molmod/psiflow/docs/overview.md

 For example, it is sometimes possible that two atoms essentially collide onto each other during molecular dynamics; i.e. that the interatomic distance becomes far smaller than what is physically reasonable.
-It is not desireable to waste computational time on evaluating those states at the DFT level or including them during training, and psiflow gives the user the ability to define __checks__ which are applied to the sampled data in order to include or exclude samples according to some set of rules.
+It is not desirable to waste computational time on evaluating those states at the DFT level or including them during training, and psiflow gives the user the ability to define __checks__ which are applied to the sampled data in order to include or exclude samples according to some set of rules.